 One of the smaller Italian Lakes, Idro is still an impressive 12km long, and has plenty of wonderful attractions around its perimeter.
 Hunkered down beneath forest and mountain, on the border between Trentino and Brescia, the lake offers canoeing, fishing, bathing (waters stay warm until September) and simply lazing the day away along its shoreline.

-For a trek to remember, try the route to the beautifully situated Bocche Mountain Hut, pic r, awarded “Most beautiful mountain hut of the Trentino”.
+For a trek to remember, try the route to the beautifully situated Bocche Mountain Hut (pictured above) awarded “Most beautiful mountain hut of the Trentino”.
 Start at the Passo di Lusia pass which can easily be reached by the several ski lifts.
 It’s a ¾ day-long ramble, but the air is fresh and cool as you climb.
 And the views are simply stunning.

 For more thrills, try rafting.
-In the Dolomites, the Avisio river rises at the foot of the Marmolada glacier, and offers whirling, bubbling white waters on an adenture that will have you grinning like a big kid.
-Email them at email@example.com
+In the Dolomites, the Avisio river rises at the foot of the Marmolada glacier, and offers whirling, bubbling white waters on an adventure that will have you grinning like a big kid.

 Parc recommendation: Rio Vantone